aws-samples/mlops-multi-account-terraform/base-infrastructure/README.md

 - Ensure the contents of this folder has been move to a stand-alone git repository.

-- Ensure the following Github template repos are available in your Github organization:
+- Ensure the following Github template repos are avaialble in your Github organization:
-  1. sagemaker-mlops-terraform-byoc-template
+  1. model-training
-  2. sagemaker-mlops-terraform-deploy-rt-template
+  2. model-deployment-realtime
-  3. sagemaker-mlops-terraform-workflow
+  3. model-deployment-batch
-  4. sagemaker-mlops-terraform-deploy-batch-template
+  4. container-build
-  5. sagemaker-mlops-terraform-training-template
+  5. pipeline-promotion
+  6. llm-training

 ## Get Started

 Get started by setting up your first dev, preprod, and prod environments on AWS accounts.

 ### 1. What gets deployed: